MekhyW/Facial-Emotion-Classification/README.md

 # Facial-Emotion-Recognition
 Very fast and accurate classification model for facial expressions, using Mediapipe.
-Also includes a model for eye closeness recognition.
+Also includes models for eye closeness and eye gaze recognition.

 ## Project Description